Page Hero Block

 Any Texas Water Company customer can apply for a variance.
 Retail customers must have a current backflow device inspection and a completed customer service inspection to be considered for a variance.
 Variance requests for new landscaping and/or sod are only accepted during Drought Stage 0 or Drought Stage 1.

-Drought Contingency Plan Questions:
+Drought Contingency Plan Questions

 The Texas Administrative Code requires Texas Water Company to have a Drought Contingency Plan (DCP).
 Texas Water Company updates these plans to ensure we are being a strong steward of water and submits these plans to the Texas Commission of Environmental Quality (TCEQ) for approval, at least, every five years.